Pistachio Paste

 Hello sweet friends!
-Let’s make this super lovely recipe for Pistachio Paste today!
-Call it Pistachio Paste or Pistachio Butter, this recipe only requires two ingredients, and one of them is water.
-The other ingredient, well, you guessed it: pistachio nuts!
+Letโs make this super lovely recipe for Pistachio Paste today!
+Whether you call it Pistachio Paste or Pistachio Butter, this recipe is a breeze and only requires two ingredients: pistachios and water!

 This post may contain affiliate links.
 I earn a commission from qualified purchases.
 Please read our Privacy policy here.